 Slide the plane (shift + click and drag in the inner direction) to show the sectional images (Figure 3).

 Turn on Light icon.
 Adjust the lighting indication bar and find the best lighting for viewing.
 Then, turn off the icon and close the Lighting tab.

+Select Options > Show > Clipping Box to hide the box for the final image.

 Select Actions > Save image to store the image.